 d.
 Changes in Methods – A description of any significant changes from the prior year in the methods used to model cash flows or other risks, or used to determine assumptions and margins, and the rationale for the changes.

 e.
-Assets and Risk Management – A brief description of the asset portfolio, and the approach used to model risk management strategies, such as hedging, and other derivative programs, including a description of any clearly defined hedging strategies.
+Assets and Risk Management – A brief description of the asset portfolio, and identification of any hedging, including any clearly defined hedging strategies, and other derivative programs.

 f.
 Consistency Between Sub-Reports – A brief description of any material differences in methods, assumptions or risk management practices between groups of policies or contracts covered in separate sub-reports, to the extent that they are not explained by variations in product features, and the rationale for such differences.

+g.
+Governance – A statement indicating that governance documentation, including that required by VM-G Section 2.A.5, Section 3.A.6, and Section 4.A.3, is readily available upon request.

 REASONING: